Marie Antoinette (TV series): Series 1

+Series 2

 Reception

-On Rotten Tomatoes, 57 percent of 7 reviews are positive for the series, and the average rating is 6.1/10.
-The Guardian gave the series four out of five, complimenting Schüle's performance and commenting "Strange, funny, grotesque in places ... this drama from the writer of the Olivia Colman movie portrays the French queen as a naive and playful teenager – and it's hugely entertaining".
+The Guardian gave the series four out of five, complimenting Schüle's performance and commenting "Strange, funny, grotesque in places ... this drama from the writer of the Olivia Colman movie [The Favourite] portrays the French queen as a naive and playful teenager – and it's hugely entertaining".
 Both TV Times and Weekend magazine gave five out of five, with the latter stating the series "weaves an extravagant tapestry of excess and intrigue".

 The Telegraph gave three out of five, stating "after eight effervescent hours [Marie Antoinette] concludes in dynastic triumph" but "this is obviously not history".
 The Financial Times also gave three out of five, concluding that "for all the fastidious details of the ambitious production, Marie Antoinette can at times feel like an indulgent serving of cake, when what we crave is a bit more of the bread-and-butter of storytelling".
 The Evening Standard was more critical with a two-out-of-five review describing it as "a standard traditional period drama weighed down by expectation".

 Variety featured the show as one of its critic picks for Best International Series of 2022, describing Schüle's performance as "riveting".